SoupyOfficial/pdf-to-issue/docs/TESTING.md

     python tests/test_runner.py --all
 ```

-This comprehensive testing strategy ensures the GitLab Issue Queue Bot works reliably across all scenarios and edge cases!
+This streamlined testing strategy focuses on core functionality while maintaining reliability and ease of use!